sebincbysky/sevenhand.ai-/README.md

 # Run and deploy the app

-This contains everything you need to run your app locally.

-we recommend netlify and  vercel
+we recommend netlify.com and  vercel.com